Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Methodology

 \subsection{Ethics \& Data Protection}

-The research in this paper was approved by our \gls{erb} (IRB equivalent).
+The research in this paper was approved by one of our institutions' \gls{erb} (IRB equivalent).
+Overall, we adhere to the principles for ethical research outlined in the \emph{Menlo Report}~\cite{Kenneally:2012:menlo}.
 In addition, we handle all data according to the strict \gls{gdpr} laws of the European Union (EU).
-Furthermore, all data is stored in de-identified form, so there is no link between the participants' survey and interview answers and their identity.
+Furthermore, all data is stored in de-identified form, so there is no link between the participants' survey or interview answers and their identity.
+Before participating in our studies, we encouraged potential participants to familiarize themselves with consent and data handling information on the study website.
+We obtained informed consent from all participants for participation in the study and having their interview’s audio recorded and transcribed.
+Before, during, and after the interview, (potential) participants were able to contact us at listed contact addresses for any questions or additional information.
 Reporting security incidents such as leaked secrets might be very sensitive for participants.
-Therefore, both studies always offer the option to skip a question or select ``Prefer not to answer''.
+Therefore, we always offered the option to skip a question or select ``Prefer not to answer''.

+Recruiting developers from GitHub has been common in the past~\cite{Acar:2017, Gorski:2018, 9833686}. \revisionII{However, a change in GitHub's terms of service prohibits contacting their users for research purposes~\cite[\S~7]{github-tos}.
+Therefore, we suggest researchers avoid this recruitment procedure in the future.}

 We compensated all Upworkers who completed the survey with \var{survey.participants.compensation.upwork}.
-This was calibrated on an average piloting time of \var{survey.time}~minutes and additional \var{survey.time.screening}~minutes to answer our screening questions within the proposal, the freelancers had to send before we could hire them for the survey.
-That results in an hourly wage of \$60, respectively, Upwork's median hourly pay for software developers varies between \$30--\$120+~\cite{upwork-costs}.
-Unfortunately, we could not offer any compensation for participants recruited via GitHub due to our institution's administrative and legal restrictions.
-This might increase sample diversity, like prior research observed when offering different compensation incentives~\cite{Hsieh:2016:IncentiveBias}.
-While conducting the interviews, we could solve the issue of compensation, and we were able to at least sponsor a GitHub project of the participant's choice with \$60.

-\subsubsection{Limitations}
+Due to institutional restrictions, we could not compensate survey participants recruited from GitHub.
+When conducting the interview study later, we solved this issue and could offer compensation to interview participants recruited from GitHub.

+\subsection{Limitations}

-Our work includes some limitations typical for these types of survey and interview studies and should be interpreted in context.
+Our work includes some limitations typical for these survey and interview studies and should be interpreted in context.
 In general, self-report studies may suffer from several biases, including over- and under-reporting, sample bias, self-selection bias, and social desirability bias~\cite{redmiles2018asking, Acar:2017, peixoto_understanding_2020, senarath_embedprivacy_2018, mhaidli_ad_networks_2019}.
-Contributors who might have agreed to speak with us are more (or less) security-conscious than those who declined.
+Developers who agreed to speak with us could be more (or less) security-conscious than those who declined.